Installation

 (Optional) If you intend to contribute changes to

-.Clone either the main repository, or your fork; using the Github Desktop client, or the command line:
+climate-assessment, first register a Github account, and fork the climate-assessment-repository.
+This will create a new repository<user>/climate-assessment.Clone either the main repository, or your fork; using the Github Desktop client, or the command line:

 $ git clone git@github.com:iiasa/climate-assessment.git # or: $ git clone git@github.com:USER/climate-assessment.git